benpolinsky/artvsart-remix/notes.md

 - the hand waving away of csrf tokens!
 [https://github.com/remix-run/remix/discussions/2906](GH Discussion)
 - the 'stacks' are too much.
 - wondering now about component styles.
 If styles are attached to routes, when extracting components, they won't carry their styles.
 I could see this be an advantage or disadvantage, but right now don't like it.
+- filesystem based routes are quickly getting out of control.
+The inability to throw them into folders is absurd.

 ## design ideas